 Southern Phone only pursues profits to the extent they are required for company sustainability, service expansion and a return to shareholding Councils.
 Otherwise prices are maintained at the lowest possible level to ensure maximum community benefit.

 Southern Phone Company Ltd is an unlisted public company and only Local Councils can be shareholders.
 This means all profits are returned to the community through the Local Councils.
 No individuals may own shares in the Company.

 Board of Directors

 Bill Hilzinger - Chairman, Previously Chairman of Integral Energy and the Superannuation Services Corporation

 David Joss - Managing Director, Southern Phone Company

-Holly Kramer - Deputy Chairman, Australia Post; Non-Executive Director, Woolworths, AMP Ltd. and 2XU.
+Holly Kramer - Deputy Chairman, Australia Post; Non-Executive Director, Woolworths and 2XU.
 Holly also sits on the boards of the GO (Goodes-O’Loughlin) Foundation and the Finance and Investment Committee for Western Sydney University.